 A rich playboy has a large house in the countryside.
 One weekend he invites a fashion model.
 On his way to the house, he drives past a gang of crazy young men.
-They find out where he lives,...
-See full summary »
+The men find out where the ...

 A rich playboy has a large house in the countryside.
 One weekend he invites a fashion model.
 On his way to the house, he drives past a gang of crazy young men.
-They find out where he lives, enter the house and kill him.
-Eventually the model arrives...Written by
+The men find out where the house is and begin to terrorize the couple.Written by

 See more »

 4 of 4 people found this review helpful.

 Was this review helpful to you?